msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

  2.  all : The all means "all hosts."
 You can speificy group name such as 'devservers' or host names too.

 ### Playbook
-Playbook is just a scenario to be run, written is `yaml`-file.
+Playbook is just a scenario to be run, written is yaml-file.
 You can run that using `ansible` executable directly.
-Here we will have two scenarios:
+In our case we will have two scenarios:
  1. install required system libraries and java
  2. deploy and start/restart our application

 #### Install dependencies

 ```yaml